wing5wong/artisan-whs-static/source/_events/2021-07-25_year-11-prizegiving.md

 title: Year 11 Prizegiving
 date: 2021-11-17T20:33:12.374Z
 ---
-Year 11 Prizegiving will be held in our School Hall on Thursday 18 November, starting at 1.30pm.
+YEAR 11 PRIZEGIVING will be held in our School Hall on Thursday 18 November, starting at 1.30pm.

 Numbers attending is pending – subject to the Covid-19 situation closer to the time.